Slevinski/slevinski.github.io/series/foundations/entries/start-here/orientation.md

 Those series are not required before reading Sutton SignWriting Foundations.

 They are where the questions go next.

+## Documentation Path

+This Foundations series gives the conceptual entry point.
+The rest of the platform carries the detailed documentation:

+- language development, literacy pathways, and reading questions are developed in *Sutton SignWriting Language and Literacy Research*
+- public-use evidence, adoption limits, and country-level anchors are documented in *Sutton SignWriting Evidence and Adoption*
+- plane-based writing, authored space, and writing-system theory are developed in *Writing and Representation in Sutton SignWriting*
+- search, encoding, symbol identity, validation, layout, rendering, and software processing are documented in *Formal SignWriting* and *Unicode and SignWriting*
+- continuity, stewardship, institutional support, and program design are developed in *Sutton SignWriting Infrastructure and Program*

 ## Why This Matters